comorment/ldpred2/examples/README.md

-# rscripts
+# examples

 ## LDpred2.Rmd

-We here provide an R markdown file (`LDpred2.Rmd`) which can be executed using built containers either in Docker (locally) or Singularity (typically HPC) formats.
+We here provide an R markdown file (`LDpred2.Rmd`) which can be executed using R directly, or built containers either in Docker (locally) or Singularity (typically HPC) formats.
 The R script is based on an example/tutorial from the [`bigsnpr` GitHub repository](https://github.com/privefl/bigsnpr), specifically [R markdown file](https://github.com/privefl/bigsnpr/blob/master/vignettes/LDpred2.Rmd).
 **bigsnpr** is released under the GPL-3 license (<https://privefl.github.io/bigsnpr/>), and files provided here retains this license.